- Dani Carvajal ruled out of game against Sevilla

 “There is no favourite.
 Although I do have a good feeling for us.”

-Real Madrid, on the other hand, have no fresh injury concerns as Zinedine Zidane will be spoiled for choice on whom to select to enable the Los Blancos to navigate this first leg fixture in a way that suits them after the two-legged encounter.
+Real Madrid, on the other hand, have no fresh injury concerns as Zinedine Zidane will be spoilt for choice on whom to select to enable Los Blancos to navigate this first leg fixture.
 Ramos is back from suspension while Nacho has returned to training.

 Some interesting facts to excite Real Madrid fans ahead of the tie.